-- Require subsequent (serial) testing (e.g. health-care workers, correctional workers and volunteers). - Are travelling to a TB endemic country for a prolonged period of time.
+- Require subsequent (serial) testing (e.g. health-care workers, correctional workers and volunteers). - Are residents or staff of long-term care facility/retirement homes. - Are travelling to a TB endemic country for a prolonged period of time.

 Procedure:

 - Administer and read the initial test to establish a baseline. - If first step is positive, do not repeat.
 No future TST is needed. - If the initial reaction does not meet positive skin test criteria, perform a second test 1 to 4 weeks later on the opposite arm. - Document both skin test results.